Prerequisite

-In a simple term, the binary log is a set of log files that contains information of data modifications made to a MySQL server instance.
-It contains all information including, update database, delete database, create and delete table and more.
+In simple terms, the binary log is a file set containing information on data modifications made to a MySQL server instance.
+It has all the information, updates the database, deletes it, creates and deletes the table, and more.

 The binary log is very useful when you are using MySQL replication.
 In this case, a binary log will send the data from the master MySQL server to the slave server.
 You can also use the binary log to perform any recovery operations in MySQL.